 ENGINEERING AND APPLIED SCIENCES

-The College of Engineering and Applied Sciences, which offers seven ABET-accredited programs, provides students with opportunities to find work in the industry or proceed to graduate study in a variety of areas.
-Students are given the latitude to plan a course of study within traditional engineering disciplines or in new interdisciplinary fields.
+The College of Engineering and Applied Sciences, which offers nine ABET-accredited programs, provides students with opportunities to find work in the industry or proceed to graduate study in a variety of areas.
+Students are given the latitude to plan a course of study within traditional engineering disciplines or in interdisciplinary fields.

 The Graduate School offers advanced degree programs in many fields leading to master’s and doctoral degrees.
 Stony Brook’s advanced graduate programs are internationally recognized and consistently receive exceptionally high ratings from external evaluation agencies and scholarly studies.

 The School of Communication and Journalism offers a variety of graduate and undergraduate programs in communication, science communication and journalism that emphasize ethical, engaging and inclusive research and storytelling across media platforms.
 Students graduate with a strong foundation of communication theory and research, and gain practical skills in digital media through hands-on courses and professional experiences.
 The school’s undergraduate journalism program is accredited by the Accrediting Council on Education in Journalism and Mass Communications.
 It is also home to the Colvin Center for International Reporting and the Center for News Literacy, and works in close collaboration with the internationally known Alan Alda Center for Communicating Science.